 In deciding that I had violated the Rules so egregiously that it was necessary to disbar me to protect the public from me - discipline is not supposed to be punishment - the LASCT failed to address so much truly disturbing conduct of the judges and the ODC attorneys that I can only assume that the point all along was to punish me.
 The rendition of the facts incorporated into decision to justify disbarment is so far removed from what actually happened, and what is actually in the record, that I barely recognize it as the same case, and I was there.

 The decision to disbar me is a travesty but not for me.
 It's wrong, it's unfair, and it forces me to rethink my future, but it's not a travesty in my life.
-The travesty is in the practice of law and the increasing emphasis on deferring to judges rather than representing clients; in the erosion of our constitution by judges who have ensured that there are no meaningful checks on their power, no matter their authority; on the ability of people in this country to access justice, even when they can hire an attorney and get into court because there is no justice to be found in the courtroom.
-The travesty is in the gradual restructuring the 1st Amendment so that people increasingly believe that if a judge, or a police officer for that matter, tells them to shut up, they MUST shut up.
+The travesty is in the practice of law and the increasing emphasis on deferring to judges rather than representing clients; in the degradation of our constitution by judges who have ensured that there are no meaningful checks on their power, no matter their authority; on the inability of people in this country to access meaningful justice, even when they can hire an attorney and get into court because there is no justice to be found in the courtroom.
+The travesty is in the gradual restructuring of the 1st Amendment so that people increasingly believe that if a judge, or a police officer for that matter, tells them to shut up, they MUST shut up.

 You don't have to care about me to care about this case.
 You just have to care about this country and your own freedoms.

 "The germ of destruction of our nation is in the power of the judiciary, an irresponsible body - working like gravity by night and by day, gaining a little today and a little tomorrow, and advancing its noiseless step like a thief over the field of jurisdiction, until all shall render powerless the checks of one branch over the other, and will come as venal and oppressive as the government from which we separated."
 Thomas Jefferson.